RachaelDias/RachaelDias/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 3 years of experience as an application development analyst at Accenture in an enterprise data warehouse project in the postal domain.

-- I have 3 years of business intelligence and enterprise data warehousing experience with technologies such as Teradata and IBM DataStage.
+- Business intelligence and enterprise data warehousing experience with technologies such as Teradata and IBM DataStage.
 - I've been involved in various phases of the software development life cycle (SDLC) such as development, testing, deployment and application support.

 # Get in touch